 Everybody needs a good recipe for Classic No-Bake Cookies.
 A cookie that can be made in minutes on the stove-top?
 Yes, Please!
 Personally, I like sneaking a scoop of the chocolaty, peanut butter goodness while it’s still warm.
 If you’re not a fan of chocolate, try these Blondie No Bake Cookies.

 Especially right now, I’m so grateful to have all these ingredients in my pantry.
 There’s something super comforting about knowing I can bust out a batch of no-bakes whenever the craving strikes.
 Speaking of being grateful for ingredients in my pantry, here are a few more of my favorite quick and easy desserts using pantry ingredients.

 - One Bowl Peanut Butter Chocolate Chip Cookies

 - The Best Classic Snickerdoodle Cookies

 - Golden Grahams S’more Bars Recipe

 If making a treat every night that you are on a stay-at-home order is wrong, then I don’t want to be right.
 These Classic No-Bake Cookies have been instrumental in keeping the morale up around here.
 What’s keeping the morale up at your house?

 No-bake cookies are a mixture of sugar, butter, milk, and cocoa that you bring to a boil and then add peanut butter, vanilla, and oatmeal, too.
 The result is a delicious chocolate, peanut butter cookie with a great texture and overall flavor.
 Best of all, they are so easy to make!!!!

 Frequently Asked Questions About No-Bake Cookies

 Almond butter should be fine.
-I have never used it myself but you are really just going for an added fat and a nutty flavor which you can get from almond butter or peanut butter.
-The flavor will be slightly different using the almond butter.
+I have never used it myself, but you are really just going for an added fat and a nutty flavor which you can get from almond butter or peanut butter.
+The flavor will be slightly different using almond butter.

 can you freeze no-bake cookies?